 At this level, the rating is about submersion into water.
 In the case of IPX7, that means submersion up to one meter underwater for up to 30 minutes.
 This measure is just as much about the amount of pressure the watch can withstand as it about its ability to prevent water from penetrating the case.
 It’d be rare to find a good watch that was only rated IPX7.

-Ironically, one of the most technologically advanced watches (when it was released), the first generation Apple Watch (still available refurbished on Amazon), was only IPX7.
+Ironically, one of the most technologically advanced watches (when it was released), the first-generation Apple Watch (still available refurbished on Amazon), was only IPX7.
 This makes some sense, as Apple was new to the watch game.
 Smartphones aren’t expected to be taken into the water, so it’s no surprise the first Apple Watch lacked in this regard.
-The latter generations of the Apple Watch have upped their water resistance, but not by a ton.
+The later generations of the Apple Watch have upped their water resistance, but not by a ton.

-This means that a run-of-the-mill Timex and a professional grade diving watch (like Garmin’s Descent) are all within the category.
+This means that entry-level Timex and a professional-grade diving watch (like Garmin’s Descent) are all within the category.
 Once a watch has been designated IPX8, it’s up to the manufacturer to provide specific details about depth and more.
 This is why you’ll often see advertising talk about atm, a term will explain briefly.

 An IPX9 rating doesn’t really exist for watches.
 The 9 rating exists for specially rated equipment meant to take extreme pressure and temperatures.
 Theoretically, a watch could be made that was rated up to this level, but there’s no conceivable reason anyone would ever do that.
 The IPX8 rating is more than sufficient for any wristwatch.